alexclassroom/imagify/README.md

 ## Changelog
 ### 2.2.5
-- Enhancement: Optimize SQL queries inside the plugin to calculate necessary data faster
+- Enhancement: Optimize SQL queries inside the plugin to calculate necessary data faster.
-- Enhancement: Improve the design of the banners inside the plugin
+- Enhancement: Improve the design of the banners inside the plugin.
-- Enhancement: Correct the upgrade link
+- Enhancement: Correct the upgrade link.

 ### 2.2.4
 - Enhancement: Deactivate by default calculation of the media elements used for the filters in the Media Library view.